Package Max

 scale~ Map an input range of signal values to an output range

-clip Limit numbers to a certain range
+clip Limit numbers to a range

 clip~ Limit signal amplitude